cmusv/pysheetgrader-core/README.md

-## CAUTION: needs updating, pip upgrade should not be run in Vocareum -- it breaks the installation permanently: suggest to run it separately and remove from setup.sh
+## CAUTION: needs updating, pip upgrade should not be run on Vocareum -- it breaks the installation permanently: suggest to run it separately and remove from setup.sh

 ## License and Copyright